Resources

 -

-In spring 2023, Belleville announced a free transit initiative for high school students, including an orientation for Grade 8 students, aligning with the city’s Transportation Master Plan to create a viable and accessible transit system.
+In spring 2023, Belleville announced a free transit initiative for high school students.
+The program includes an orientation for Grade 8 students and aligns with the city’s Transportation Master Plan to create a viable and accessible transit system.

 City of Belleville: